Himesh-Codes/Portforlio-Ng/README.md

         Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

     - Install Jquery, Bootstrap : npm install jquery --save,  npm install bootstrap and include the nodemodules path scripts, styles in angular.json to globalize.
 Now (import * as $ from jquery).

+    # Font-awesome
+    - Inside Angular project use cmd: npm install @fortawesome/angular-fontawesome@<version>
+            npm install @fortawesome/fontawesome-svg-core
+            npm install @fortawesome/free-brands-svg-icons
+            npm install @fortawesome/free-regular-svg-icons
+            npm install @fortawesome/free-solid-svg-icons

+    - Or we can use ng add @fortawesome/angular-fontawesome
+    - Include declararion of FontAwesomeModule in module.ts.
+    - Create variable in component with the font class that needed to be printed in the component. like import { faCoffee } from '@fortawesome/free-solid-svg-icons'; faCoffee = faCoffee;
+    - Use in HTML <fa-icon [icon]="faCoffee"></fa-icon>.

 # Commands

 - Create new app : ng new APP-NAME